can-it/can-it.github.io/packages/operators/relation/README.md

 actionComparator.isDenied('get', 'edit'); // false - denying the "edit" action does not necessarily mean denying the "view" action. actionComparator.isDenied('edit', 'edit'); // true
 ```

-For more details, you can refer to [the example here](https://github.com/can-it/examples/blob/main/apps/core/src/relation.ts).